What is zero-based budgeting (ZBB)?

 - Prioritizing activities across various functions can be challenging

-5 steps to zero-based budgeting success:
+5 zero-based budgeting best practices

 - Adopt a positive approach.
 ZBB is more than just slashing costs.
 It’s a necessary step for freeing up the resources and funds needed for business renewal and growth initiatives.
 Working with the business leaders, you can use internal and external benchmarking to illustrate profitability gaps that need to be closed and explain exactly what will happen to the savings.